-This article appeared in the August 2016 edition of the Takoma Park Newsletter.
+This article appeared in the September 2016 edition of the Takoma Park Newsletter.
 The Takoma Park Newsletter is available for download here.